Reaumurr/EV-Stock-Prediction/README.md

 After starting the application, you can access and interact with it as specified in your project documentation.

 ### **Additional Resources**
-For further exploration or modifications, access the full project documentation and source code on the [GitHub repository](https://github.com/FTDS-assignment-bay/p2-final-project-sarjana-kakek/).
+For further exploration or modifications, access the full project documentation and source code on the [GitHub repository](https://github.com/Reaumurr/EV-Stock-Prediction).

-By following these setup instructions, you'll be able to replicate the FlightBuddy project and explore its functionalities related to analyzing airline review sentiments.
+By following these setup instructions, you'll be able to replicate the StocKnock project and explore its functionalities related to analyzing airline review sentiments.

 ---